Through The Fibro Fog

 • Easy to make.
 Just a few steps with cooking the quinoa and making the dressing.
 Super simple!

 • Gluten free.
-This quinoa salad is naturally gluten free as well as being vegetarian.
+This quinoa salad with arugula is naturally gluten free as well as being vegetarian.

 🥬 Ingredients

-all the ingredients for quinoa arugula salad in small bowls.
+individually labelled ingredients for quinoa arugula salad in small bowls including herbs, garlic, pomegranate seeds and pumpkin seeds.

 All the ingredients are set out in the recipe card below, but some pointers on a few of them:

-• Quinoa - I tend to use white quinoa, but you could also use a quinoa mix.
+• Quinoa - I suggest using white quinoa, but you could also use a quinoa mix.

 • Pomegranate seeds - these give the salad delicious pops of sweetness that work so well with the honey dressing.
 See this tutorial on how to prepare a pomegranate for tips on how to remove the seeds!